Pilot minutes before ocean crash: ‘It doesn’t look good’

 The pilots, whose identities were not immediately released, were taken to a hospital.
 Officials at Queen’s Medical Center said a 58-year-old was in critical condition, Hawaii News Now reported.
 The other pilot, a 50-year-old, was in serious condition with a head injury and multiple lacerations, the TV station reported.

-The Coast Guard reported flying over the crash site off Oahu to evaluate for pollution after the sun came up in the morning.
-Debris and fuel remained in the water.
+The Coast Guard flew over the crash site off Oahu to evaluate for pollution, the state Department of Transportation said.

 The FAA and the National Transportation Safety Board will investigate.
 The NTSB said in a tweet that it will send a team of 10 investigators.